Finance and Expenditure Committee: Jurisdiction

 This committee looks at business related to economic and fiscal policy, taxation, revenue, banking and finance, superannuation, insurance, Government expenditure and financial performance, and public audit.

 Ministers answerable

 The wide scope of the committee's oversight means a number of government ministers are answerable to the committee.
 The table below lists them, and their position:

 Membership

+54th Parliament

+The following table lists the membership of the committee during the 54th Parliament:

 53rd Parliament

-The following table lists the membership of the committee during the 53rd Parliament:
+The following table lists the membership of the committee at the conclusion of the 53rd Parliament:

 52nd Parliament

 The following table lists the membership of the committee during the 52nd Parliament:

 50th Parliament

 The following table lists the membership of the committee during the 50th Parliament:

 44th Parliament

 The following table lists the membership of the committee during the 44th Parliament:

 Richardson resigned in July 1994 and was replaced by John Robertson as a member and Bradford as chairperson.

 43rd Parliament

 The following table lists the membership of the committee during the 43rd Parliament: